 When it comes to appraisals, there are many misconceptions.
-In this section, we will reveal the truth in some of the more common myths.
+Let’s reveal the truth in some of the more common myths.

-Reality: Market value is based on what a willing buyer likely would pay a willing seller for a particular property, with neither being under pressure to buy or sell.
-Replacement cost is the dollar amount required to reconstruct a property in-kind.
+- Myth: Market value should approximate replacement cost.
+Fact: Cost does not equal value.
+Market value is based on what a willing buyer would likely pay a willing seller for a particular property, with neither being under pressure to buy or sell.
+Replacement cost is the dollar amount required to reconstruct a property in-kind and does not take into consideration land value.

-Reality: The appraisal is, in fact, legally owned by the lender – unless the lender “releases its interest” in the document.
+- Myth: Because consumers pay for appraisals when applying for loans to purchase or refinance real estate, they own their appraisal.
+Fact: The appraisal is in fact, legally owned by the lender – unless the lender “releases its interest” in the document.
 However, consumers may be given a copy of the appraisal report.
 This will depend upon the lender releasing their interest, the request must be written and release is at the discretion of the appraiser.